TeamINTERACT/onboarding/onboarding.md

 4. Quickly view the first 10 rows of data (use `head`)
 5. Display the type of variable for all variables in the dataset
 6. Create a scatterplot on x_axis and y_axis (use `ggplot2`)
-6. Compute the mean and standard deviation of height and weight (use `dplyr::summarize`)
 7. Convert the time data to time format (use `lubridate`)
 8. Compute the sum each of axis by second and by participant (use `group_by` and `dplyr::summarize`)
 9. Compute the gravity subtracted vector magnitude `sqrt(x^2, y^2, z^2)-1` on the new data for each participant